 Milia removal suitability

-Contra-indications to treatment include:
+Contra-indications to milia removal using laser include:

 - Blood borne viruses